Learning to Encode and Classify Test Executions: Introduction

-\textbf{Labelled execution traces.} Effectively learning a NN classifier for a SUT that distinguishes correct from incorrect executions requires labelled data with both passing and failing examples of traces.
-Given a SUT and a test suite, we gather execution traces corresponding to each of the test inputs in the test suite with our instrumentation framework.
-We require a small fraction of the overall execution traces to be labelled.
+\textbf{Labelled execution traces.} Given a PUT and a test suite, we gather execution traces corresponding to each of the test inputs in the test suite with our instrumentation framework.
+Effectively learning a NN classifier for a PUT that distinguishes correct from incorrect executions requires labelled data with both passing and failing examples of traces.
+We require a small fraction of the overall execution traces to be labelled, which is likely to be a manual process.
+As a result, our proposed approach for test oracle is \emph{not} fully automated.
 We hypothesize that the time invested in labelling a small proportion of the traces is justified with respect to the benefit gained in automatically classifying the remaining majority of traces.
 In contrast, with no classifier, the developer would have had to specify expected output for all the tests, which is clearly more time consuming than the small proportion of tests we need labelled.
-It is common for case studies to have many passing test inputs but only a limited number of failing tests.
-To address this imbalance in training, we generate failing traces by mutating the existing code with common bugs.
-Test inputs that were labelled with passing traces through the original code will be labelled with failing traces through the mutated code if the output deviates from the expected output.

-\textbf{NN Architecture.} An execution trace in our approach comprises multiple lines, with each line containing information on a method invocation or the global state.
-Our architecture for encoding and classifying an execution trace uses multiple components: (1) Value encoder for encoding values within the trace line to a distributed vector representation, (2) Trace encoder encoding trace lines within a variable-length trace to a single vector, and (3) Trace Classifier that accepts the trace representation and global variable values and classifies the trace.
+\textbf{NN Architecture.} An execution trace in our approach comprises multiple lines, with each line containing information on a method invocation.
+Our architecture for encoding and classifying an execution trace uses multiple components: (1) Value encoder for encoding values within the trace line to a distributed vector representation, (2) Trace encoder encoding trace lines within a variable-length trace to a single vector, and (3) Trace Classifier that accepts the trace representation and classifies the trace.
 The components in our architecture is made up of LSTMs, one-hot encoders, and a multi-layer perceptron.